lucyzhang04/326Project/team/m3/features.md

 - **Song/Podast Widgets:**

-  These widgets represent individual contributions; these will contain an image (likely an album cover or podcast cover image) as well as an identifier (ie: the user's name that is entered when uploading their response).
+  These widgets represent individual contributions; these will contain an image (an album cover or podcast cover image) as well as an identifier (ie: the name of the podcast/song and the name of the artist/hosts) -- all retrieved from stored data.
 This will allow users to visualize the activity and see updates as other users contribute.
+Each widget is also animated to appear in an aesthetically pleasing way.

+  <ins>Point Value:</ins> 3 points (medium feature)

   **Assigned to:** Saadhvi Raghav

 - **Dynamic Update of Widgets:**

-  Insert text.
+  The submissions are retrieved from a backend database (currently being mocked using a fake database service) and displayed dynamically.
+Every 4 seconds, the page refreshes the stored data by requesting data again, displaying the newly added submissions to the page.

+  <ins>Point Value:</ins> 3 points (medium feature)
   **Assigned to:** Saadhvi Raghav

 - **Daily Reset of Feed:**

-  Insert text
+  At midnight of each day, the feed is "reset", clearing out the displayed submissions.
+If there are no submissions to be displayed, a new div element pops up, indicating that there are no submissions to display.
+If the page is reloaded and new submissions are received, then the rendering begins anew with the new submissions.
+  <ins>Point Value:</ins> 3 points (medium feature)
+  **Assigned to:** Saadhvi Raghav

+- **Save Button**
+  Each widget has a save button that the user can use to save a particular song to their saved songs.
+This will add the selected song to an IndexedDB instance, which the "saved" page pulls from to display a user's selected songs.
+  <ins>Point Value:</ins> 3 points (medium feature)
   **Assigned to:** Saadhvi Raghav

 ## Trending Page